 We headed back to the gypsy encampment as The Brainchilds, a brainy Wellington band, played an earnest unsexy set that only livened up when singer Janet Roddick picked up her trombone.
 We said hello to a glassblower housetrucker and visited a tattooist housetrucker called Doug, his lady and friends.
 Nice people, average tattoos.

-There would be unhappy campers over the hills at Mountain Rock, hangovers and dodgy weather being a bad combination in the middle of nowhere.
+There would be unhappy campers over the hills at Mountain Rock, hangovers and dodgy weather being a bad combination.

 Friday night rolled on and not everyone was friendly, but the hippies were.
 About 1am, I headed back over the top of the Tararuas into the clouds and down again to the ﬂat-as-a-ﬂounder Palmerston North where a lot of the bands were being put up at the Quality Inn, along with a bunch of stock car drivers.
 The potential for combustible social activities should have been high, but all seemed quiet.